rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ### b.
 Cancer Dataset

-The Cancer Dataset was divided in the same manner as the Diabetes Dataset and the classification followed the same procedure too.
+The Cancer Dataset was divided in the same manner as the Diabetes Dataset and the classification followed the same procedure.

 ### c.
 Herbal Plants Dataset